biomathman/pycellerator/README.md

 ## To uninstall pycellerator

-Drag the folder "pycllerator" to the trash.
+Drag the folder "pycellerator" to the trash.